 Hummingbirds, like most migrant birds, can be very predictable with their arrival and departure dates.
 While there may be a few days' variation from year to year, learning when these birds migrate is the best way to judge when to get those nectar feeders ready.

 Better Early Than Late

-The best rule of thumb for when to start feeding hummingbirds is this – it is better to put out hummingbird feeders early rather than late.
+The best rule of thumb for when to start feeding hummingbirds is this–it is better to put out hummingbird feeders too early rather than too late.
 Do not wait until the first hummingbirds have been seen before getting feeders ready, as this will likely be too late to attract the earliest migrants.
 These birds have amazing geographical memories for reliable food sources, and once they find your feeders they will continue to visit year after year.
 If the feeders are missing, the birds are likely to move on to another option, and they may not readily return to an unpredictable food source.
 At worst, putting out feeders too early may mean taking steps to keep the nectar from freezing during a late winter or early spring cold snap or replacing old, spoiled nectar once or twice before the birds arrive.
 Those are very small inconveniences for the joy of welcoming these flying jewels back at the first opportunity every spring.